some-dray/cg_assessment/README.md

    - Use `--timeout-per-image` to increase timeout if needed
 4. **Failed scans**: Check the CLI output for detailed error information
    - Tool provides categorized error messages (ACCESS_DENIED, IMAGE_NOT_FOUND, etc.)
+   - Use `--failed-pairs-output failed.csv` to generate a list of failed pairs for retry
 5. **Cache issues**:
    - Use `--clear-cache` to start fresh if cache seems corrupted
    - Use `--no-cache` to bypass caching entirely
 6. **Docker/Podman not available**: Cache will use fallback hashing (less optimal but functional)
+7. **Retry failed scans**: Use the failed pairs CSV as input for subsequent runs
-7. **PDF conversion issues**: The HTML is optimized for PDF - use tools like Puppeteer, wkhtmltopdf, or Chrome's print-to-PDF
+8. **PDF conversion issues**: The HTML is optimized for PDF - use tools like Puppeteer, wkhtmltopdf, or Chrome's print-to-PDF

 ## Example Output